Members

 Nicolas Pégard, PhD

-Key Collaborator.
-Dr. Nicolas Pégard is the Principal Investigator of the Computational Biophotonics Laboratory in the Department of Applied Physical Sciences in the College of Arts and Science.
+Dr. Nicolas Pégard is a Principal Investigator in the Department of Applied Physical Sciences in the College of Arts and Science.
 He also Directs the Neuroscience Technology Development Core of the Carolina Stress Initiative.
 His group collaborates with the Rodriguez-Romaguera Lab on a daily basis to create next-generation tools for the field of systems neuroscience.
-Dr. Rodríguez-Romaguera and Dr. Pégard co-advise multiple students and mentor them in both the engineering and application of neuroscience tools to dissect the neural circuits of arousal and motivation.
+Dr. Rodríguez-Romaguera and Dr. Pégard co-advise multiple trainees and mentor them in both the engineering and application of neuroscience tools to dissect the neural circuits of arousal and motivation.

 Email: pegard@unc.edu